Gaber Ibrahim

 Filigree

 Filigree is a type of intricate metalwork that was frequently used throughout history and ancient times.
 It is usually made with precious metals such as gold, silver, and copper - the metals are formed into twisted strings or small beads and arranged and welded together into artistic forms and objects.
-Filigree has often been described as looking like lace due to its very delicate and lightweight look.
-Gamaleya is proud to have talented Egyptian filigree artisans on its team.

 “Filigree is the expression of magnificence and a turning point in Islamic jewelry.”